Directed by: Paul Feig || Produced by: Ivan Reitman, Amy Pascal

 For one, Ghostbusters (2016) is no different than the unnecessary Conan the Barbarian (2011), Total Recall (2012), or Robocop (2014) remakes, all of which either flopped or underperformed at the box office.
-All four of those originals are popular, classic titles that remain respected and still hold up to this day.
+All four of those originals are popular, classic titles that hold up to this day.
 While any reboot, hard or soft, has a chance to succeed, studios attempting to rehash lightning-in-a-bottle type properties that were unique to their time-periods are most always doomed to fail.
-Add to that how Sony flipped the cast’s genders in the most simplistic way (a sales gimmick, in other words), hired a director who was clearly not a good fit for the material (Feig), and responded to fans’ negative reactions to their terrible marketing campaign by labeling any detractors as misogynists, manchildren, basement-dwellers, sexually inept fanboys, and losers (I think that’s everything…), and the studio was asking for trouble way before their film even released.
+Add to that how Sony flipped the cast’s genders in the most simplistic way (a sales gimmick, in other words), hired a director who was not a good fit for the material (Feig), and responded to fans’ negative reactions to their terrible marketing campaign by labeling any detractors as misogynists, manchildren, basement-dwellers, sexually inept fanboys, etc., and the studio was asking for trouble before their film even released.

 All of this might be forgivable if Paul Feig had figured out how to make a good movie, but alas, he didn’t.
 After swallowing my pride, ditching $5.99 (I live in a small-town), and giving the film the benefit of the doubt after a horrific marketing campaign, I did indeed pay to see this film and judge it on its own merits.
 It doesn’t have many.

 What bugs me about 2016 Ghostbusters is how it’s neither entertaining nor a good movie.
 It’s not a terrible, offensive disaster, but then again neither was Fantastic Four (2015), and look how people shredded that.
 Aside from most every joke falling flat and being little more than vague, random pop culture references (e.g. “You get a car, and you get a car, and you get a car!“), the film is choppily edited, its plot is hackneyed, and its characters are irritating.
-Kristen Wiig looks like she could not give a fuck (not that I blame her), Melissa McCarthy won’t stop talking, Kate McKinnon gives the worst performance of her career, and Leslie Jones is shockingly the most grounded, relatable person in the entire cast when she’s not screaming.
+Kristen Wiig looks like she could not give a fuck (not that I blame her), Melissa McCarthy won’t stop talking, Kate McKinnon gives the worst performance of her career, while Leslie Jones is the most relatable of the cast when she’s not screaming.

 SUMMARY & RECOMMENDATION: Ghostbusters 2016 has the same maturity and comedic wit of an Adam Sandler film, and the shoddy production values and lazy editing befitting such a project.
 Leslie Jones is the lone actor in this entire film who tries her best, with Kristen Wiig making it painfully obvious she regretted ever getting involved with this movie, Melissa McCarthy acting her usual loud, irritating, unfunny self, and Kate McKinnon portraying a laughable stereotype that would put a Michael Bay-movie to shame.
-Neil Casey plays a villain so uninspired it makes Marvel movie-antagonists look deep.
 This film boasts some of the worst improv I have ever seen.

 —> NOT RECOMMENDED